httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 specified in the Use-As-Dictionary response header.

 The Use-As-Dictionary response header is a Structured Field
-{{STRUCTURED-FIELDS}} sf-dictionary with values for "match", "match-query", "match-dest", "ttl", "type" and "hashes".
+{{STRUCTURED-FIELDS}} sf-dictionary with values for "match", "match-query", "match-dest", "ttl", and "type".

 ### match